 The Bank of Russia's foreign exchange assets include government and non-government bonds of foreign issuers, deposits and nostro accounts balances, reverse repo operations, Russia's net position with the IMF, Russian Eurobonds and other claims on counterparties.
-These assets are denominated in US dollars, euros, pounds sterling, Canadian and Australian dollars, yen, Special Drawing Rights (SDR), and Swiss francs (hereinafter, foreign currencies).
+These assets are denominated in US dollars, euros, pounds sterling, Canadian and Australian dollars, yen, Special Drawing Rights (SDR), Swiss francs and yuan (herein after foreign currencies).
 Foreign securities purchased by the Bank of Russia through reverse repo transactions are excluded from the total volume of foreign exchange assets.